davfrau94/FootballTeamCards/README.md

-# 🏈 Football Card Collection Web App
+# 🏈 Football Card Collection

 This is a **Football Card Collection** developed using **HTML**, **CSS**, and **JavaScript**.
 The project was created as part of the [FreeCodeCamp.org](https://www.freecodecamp.org/) **JavaScript Algorithms and Data Structures** curriculum.